If your visa application was refused

-- If the MRT or RRT Member calls you for a hearing, Margot will attend the hearing with you, prepare you for what is going to happen and also provide any follow up submissions that may be necessary after the hearing.
+- If the AAT Member calls you for a hearing, Margot will attend the hearing with you, prepare you for what is going to happen and also provide any follow up submissions that may be necessary after the hearing.

-Please note that there are very strict time limits to lodge an appeal at the Migration Review Tribunal after you have received a negative decision.
+Please note that there are very strict time limits to lodge an appeal at the AAT after you have received a negative decision.
 If you have received a refusal notification, you shouldn't delay contacting us for a consultation.